 A new concussion policy is set to be in place at this year's Tokyo 2020 Paralympic Games to protect all blind football players during matches.

-Last month, concussion guidelines for Para football were published in the British Journal of Sports Medicine for the first time.
+Concussion guidelines for Para-football have been published in the British Journal of Sports Medicine for the first time.

 The International Blind Sports Federation (IBSA) has announced plans to stage the Blind Football World Grand Prix in Tokyo as a precursor to this year’s Paralympic Games in the Japanese capital.

 Para Football co-founder Sam Turner has described the Japan Inclusive Football Federation (JIFF) as a "real role model" after it pledged to support the new foundation's efforts.

 Spanish blind footballer Vicente Aguilar has revealed he plans to retire after the rescheduled Tokyo 2020 Paralympic Games.

 International Blind Sports Federation (IBSA) Football Committee has launched the bid process to secure hosts for regional championships in 2022.

 International Blind Sports Federation (IBSA) Football Committee has outlined its calendar through to 2024.

 Portuguese and Russian versions of an International Blind Sports Federation (IBSA) coaching handbook for blind football are now available.

 The International Blind Sports Federation (IBSA) has published guidelines to ensure the safe return of its football events during the COVID-19 pandemic.